Simply put, Social Learning Theory is a theory of learning and social behavior. But there’s more to learning.

-- Individuals are not passive recipient of information.
-In fact, human beings are information processors and factors like cognition, environment and behavior all mutually affect the process of learning.
+- Individuals are not the passive recipient of information.
+In fact, human beings are information processors and factors like cognition; environment; and behavior; all mutually affect the process of learning.
 (Reciprocal determinism)

 Bandura’s re-consideration of Social Learning Theory (SLT)

 Bandura’s SLT takes into account the cognitive processes that come into play which decides whether or not any behavior is to be imitated.
-Due to this reason, SLT provides more comprehensive explanation of Human Learning.
+Due to this reason, SLT provides a more comprehensive explanation of human learning.

 However, SLT still cannot explain how individuals learn or develop thoughts and feelings.
 For instance, just because an individual has been exposed to violent behavior doesn’t mean he/she might reproduce those violent tendencies.

 Due to this reason, in 1986, Bandura renamed his SLT to Social Cognitive Theory (SCT).
 In Bandura’s words, it is a better explanation of how we, as human beings, learn from social experiences.

 Social Learning Theory is able to explain complex behavior, but its commitment to learning through either nature or nurture has exposed itself to some criticisms.